 A majority vote of the Editorial Board, and;

-Approval of The Silhouette Board of Publication, which shall advise the Editorial Board while negotiating any such agreement.
+Approval of the Silhouette Board of Publication, which shall advise the Editorial Board while negotiating any such agreement.

-12. Grievance Application
+Grievance Application

-Complaints about the content of The Silhouette, including any possible violation of the laws of libel, shall be resolved according to the following guidelines:
+Complaints about the content of the Silhouette, including any possible violation of the laws of libel, shall be resolved according to the following guidelines:

 The complainant shall meet with the Editor-in-Chief and discuss the matter in an attempt to find a mutually satisfactory solution;

-Should no mutually satisfactory solution be reached, The Silhouette Board of Publication will review the matter, making certain that the Editor-in-Chief and complainant are given the opportunity to discuss, explain, or give evidence on the matter;
+Should no mutually satisfactory solution be reached, the Silhouette Board of Publication will review the matter, making certain that the Editor-in-Chief and complainant are given the opportunity to discuss, explain, or give evidence on the matter;

-Before a final decision is rendered, The Silhouette Board of Publication shall, at the request of the Editor-in-Chief, and after consultation with the MSU Board of Directors, seek out the opinion of the MSU lawyers;
+Before a final decision is rendered, the Silhouette Board of Publication shall, at the request of the Editor-in-Chief, and after consultation with the CFMU Board of Directors, seek out the opinion of the MSU lawyers;

-After this procedure has been following, The Silhouette Board of Publication may require The Silhouette to print an apology, correction, or retraction.
+After this procedure has been followed, the Silhouette Board of Publication may require the Silhouette to print an apology, correction, or retraction.

-The decision will be binding on The Silhouette.
+The decision will be binding on the Silhouette.

-13. Code of Ethics
+Code of Ethics

-The Editorial Board, employees, staff members, and contributors of The Silhouette shall fully realize their personal responsibility for everything submitted for publication within The Silhouette.
+The Editorial Board, employees, staff members, and contributors of the Silhouette shall fully realize their personal responsibility for everything submitted for publication within the Silhouette;

 They shall not falsify information or documents, nor distort or misrepresent the facts;

-The Editorial Board, and specifically the Editor of each section, shall recognize their personal responsibility for everything published within The Silhouette;
+The Editorial Board, and specifically the Editor of each section, shall recognize their personal responsibility for everything published within the Silhouette;

-The Editorial Board, each staff member and contributor, shall strive to be fair and accurate in all reporting by seeking out, to the best of their abilities, all points of view they deem relevant to the issue being examined, reviewed, and investigated.
-While pure objectivity is impossible, at all times the reporter shall strive for objectivity, making certain, to the best of their abilities, that all facts, statements, and information is truthful, accurate, and above all, fair;
+The Editorial Board, each staff member and contributor, shall strive to be fair and accurate in all reporting by seeking out, to the best of their abilities, all points of view they deem relevant to the issue being examined, reviewed, and investigated;

+While pure objectivity is impossible, the reporter shall always strive for objectivity, making certain, to the best of their abilities, that all facts, statements, and artifacts of information remain:

+Truthful;

+Accurate; and

+Fair.

 This practice of fairness, accuracy, and truthfulness precludes: